Gift Aid explained

 What if I make my donations via CAF (Charities Aid Foundation)?

-If you normally make donations via CAF, tax has already been reclaimed but please do fill in the form to cover any other donations you may make or have made in the past.
+If you normally make donations via CAF, tax has already been reclaimed but please do fill in the form to cover any other donations you may make in the future or have made in the past.

 What if I buy raffle tickets?

-HMRC don’t treat raffle ticket purchases as donations so Gift Aid doesn’t apply to them.
-But please do fill in the form to cover any other donations you may make or have made in the past.
+HMRC don’t treat raffle ticket purchases as donations, so Gift Aid doesn’t apply to them.
+But please do submit a declaration to cover any other donations you may make in the future or have made in the past.

 Can Gift Aid be applied to events sponsorship?